JustBobinAround/vector_node/README.md

   to improve performance of the cosine similarity calculations.
 - **Serialization and Deserialization**: The tree can be serialized to and deserialized from JSON format.
+- **Complementary Prompting Function:** This library includes an example function on how to build a search closure.

 ## Usage